-In addition, in order to fund working capital deficiencies, finance transaction costs in connection with a business combination, or financing extension payments to the trust account in order to exercise of the option to extend the date by which DTOC is required to complete its initial business combination, the Sponsor or an affiliate of the Sponsor, or certain of DTOC officers and directors were permitted to, but were not obligated to, loan the Company funds as may be required ("Working Capital Loans").
-Upon the Closing of the Business Combination, the Company repaid Working Capital Loans in the aggregate amount of \$573,877.
+In addition, in order to fund working capital deficiencies, finance transaction costs in connection with a business combination, or financing extension payments to the trust account in order to exercise of the option to extend the date by which DTOC is required to complete its initial business combination, the Sponsor or an affiliate of the Sponsor, or certain of DTOC officers and directors may, but are not obligated to, make Working Capital Loans.
+If DTOC completes a business combination, DTOC may repay the Working Capital Loans out of the proceeds of the Trust Account released to DTOC.
+Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
+In the event that a business combination does not close, DTOC may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
+The Working Capital Loans would be there are the lenders' discretion, up to \$2.0 million of such Working Capital Loans may be convertible into warrants of the post business combination entity at a price of \$1.50 per warrant.
+The warrants would be identical to the Private Placement Warrants, including as to exercise price, exercisability and exercise period.
+Upon the closing of the Business Combination, the Company repaid Working Capital Loans in the aggregate amount of \$573,877.